 If you’ve simply been prescribed Atenolol to help control your blood pressure levels, and you’re able to demonstrate that it is working, most life insurance companies will still consider you eligible for a Preferred rate assuming that you would otherwise be eligible had you not been prescribed Atenolol for your hypertension.

-That will come into play will include whether or not an applicant has also suffered from a heart attack (myocardial infraction) and/or what the results of an angiography show.
-That said however, we should point out that many of these individuals can and often will be able to qualify for a traditional term or whole life insurance policy, only now they will need to be much more selective with “which” life insurance company they choose to apply with.
+That will come into play will include whether or not an applicant has also suffered from a heart attack (myocardial infarction) and/or what the results of an angiography show.
+That said, however, we should point out that many of these individuals can and often will qualify for a traditional term or whole life insurance policy, only now they will need to be much more selective with “which” life insurance company they choose to apply with.

 Recent heart attack survivors.

-Individuals who have been prescribed Atenolol after recently suffering from a heart attack may still be considered eligible for coverage provided that their heart attack occurred after they’re 40th birthday, and they seem to have made a full recovery with no linger complications.
-Now clearly most life insurance companies aren’t going to want to insure you 24 hours after you suffered from your heart attack so you’ll probably need to demonstrate a clean bill of health for a period of time which can and often will vary from one insurance company to the next but the good news is that this event probably won’t permanently eliminate your chances at being able to qualify for coverage in the future.
+Individuals who have been prescribed Atenolol after recently suffering from a heart attack may still be considered eligible for coverage provided that their heart attack occurred after their 40th birthday.
+They seem to have made a full recovery with no linger complications.
+Now clearly most life insurance companies aren’t going to want to ensure you 24 hours after you suffered from your heart attack so you’ll probably need to demonstrate a clean bill of health for a period of time which can and often will vary from one insurance company to the next, but the good news is that this event probably won’t permanently eliminate your chances at being able to qualify for coverage in the future.